Opinion | A former CPAC organizer’s broadside shows conservatism’s ongoing descent

 Four of the eight GOP senators who objected to certifying Joe Biden’s election victory were given speaking slots, including Texas Sen. Ted Cruz and Missouri Sen. Josh Hawley, while just five of the 42 other GOP senators who voted against the anti-democratic effort will appear.Not a single one of the GOP lawmakers who backed Trump’s impeachment will speak, including conservative Sens.
 Ben Sasse of Nebraska and Pat Toomey of Pennsylvania, both of whom have addressed multiple past CPAC conferences.
 But almost every one of Trump’s House ringleaders will speak, including Reps.
 Mo Brooks of Alabama, Andy Biggs and Paul Gosar of Arizona, Matt Gaetz of Florida, and Jim Jordan of Ohio.

-Despite all this, it is possible to look at what is happening now and see signs that the MAGA movement and its conservative allies are actually facing a movement of serious weakness.
+Despite all this, it is possible to look at what is happening now and see signs that the MAGA movement and its conservative allies are actually facing a moment of serious weakness.

 As Christian Vanderbrouk observes in an interesting piece, Trump himself is a diminished figure.
 He just suffered a string of humiliating defeats and has been hounded off social media.
 And the role that Trump and the GOP played in inciting the insurrection is overwhelmingly obvious to the country.